 - Web Engineering.
 Focuses on the methodologies, techniques, and tools that are the foundation of Web application development and which support their design, development, eovlution, and evaluation.

-An interdisciplinary field that focuses on how to design and manage complex engineering projects over their life cycles.
+This branch of engineering gives focus on the interdisciplinary management of engineering projects.
+This includes the processes of planning and designing projects as well as other procedures within the project lifecycle that are involved in the fulfillment of project objectives.
 This field deals with work-processes, optimization methods, and risk management tools.
 Systems engineering ensures that all possible aspects of a project are considered, and integrated into a whole.

 - Biological Engineering.
 The application of concepts and methods of biology and medicine to solve problems related to sciences, using engineering methodologies.